 In general terms, my work focuses on the relationship between musical sounds and the ideas and discourses that link them to broader social and cultural collectivities.
 In particular, my scholarship has centered on the development of musical nationalism, genre studies, the inter-relationships between music, territory, and ethnicity, especially as informed within the Panamanian and broader Latin American context as well as among Toronto’s Latin American community.
 Similarly, my creative work centers closely within urban Latin American musical traditions and among the communities that sustain them.
 I maintain an active performance career in Canada and have contributed to numerous community-oriented creative projects.

-“Americas (overview).”
-The SAGE Encyclopedia of Ethnomusicology.
-Janet L. Sturman, ed. (accepted for publication)
+“Americas.”
+SAGE Encyclopedia of Music and Culture.
+Janet L. Sturman, ed.
+(2019, 4,500 words)

 “Borge, Jason.
 Tropical Rifts: Latin America and the Politics of Jazz.
 (Durham, North Carolina: Duke University Press, 2019).”
 European Review of Latin American and Caribbean Studies.
 (Forthcoming)

 “Browne, Kevin Adonis, High Mas: Carnival and the Poetics of Caribbean Culture (Jackson: University of Mississippi Press, 2018).”
 European Review of Latin American and Caribbean Studies.
 (Forthcoming)

 “Matthew B. Karush, Musicians in Transit: Argentina and the Globalization of Popular Music (Durham, North Carolina: Duke University Press, 2017).”
 Bulletin of Latin American Research, 37 (5): 651-653.
 2018.

 Recent Conference Presentations